-The United States and Norway have a dynamic economic partnership that is creating jobs, driving the development of safe and secure energy sources, and fostering a healthy environment.
-As the world’s third-largest exporter of natural gas and eighth-largest exporter of oil, Norway plays an important stabilizing role in energy markets and energy security.
+The United States and Norway have a dynamic economic partnership that is creating jobs, driving the development of safe and secure energy sources, and fostering innovation.
+As the world’s second-largest exporter of natural gas and eleventh-largest exporter of oil, Norway plays an important stabilizing role in energy markets and energy security.
 Many U.S. companies participate in Norway’s petroleum sector, and vice versa.
 The United States and Norway are also committed to increasing access to modern energy services for the 1.4 billion people on the planet today who do not have any access to energy.

-U.S. exports to Norway include aircraft, machinery, optic and medical instruments, inorganic chemicals, and passenger cars.
-U.S. imports from Norway include mineral fuel and oil, machinery, nickel and nickel products, and Atlantic salmon.
+U.S. exports to Norway include aircraft, mineral fuels, vehicles, machinery, and optic and medical instruments.
+U.S. imports from Norway include mineral fuels, fish and seafood, machinery, and optical and medical instruments.
 Reported U.S. direct investment in Norway is led by the mining and manufacturing sectors.
 Software and IT services, coal, oil and natural gas, and metals, account for the top three sectors in Norway’s reported direct investment in the United States.

 Norway’s Membership in International Organizations and Fora

 Norway and the United States belong to a number of the same international organizations and fora, including the African Development Bank, Arctic Council, Asian Development Bank, Euro-Atlantic Partnership Council, Inter-American Development Bank, International Monetary Fund, Organization for Economic Cooperation and Development, Organization for Security and Cooperation in Europe, the North Atlantic Treaty Organization (NATO), United Nations, World Bank, and World Trade Organization.
 Norway also is an observer to the Organization of American States.